nickisnoble/ghost-theme-unit-test/README.md

 ## Testing
 Each post or page is usually pretty self explanatory, or has instructions included.
 Have fun!

+## License

+This [beerware](https://tldrlegal.com/license/beerware-license).
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer :) - Nick Noble

 ## Contributing
 Submit a pull request, or complain loudly on Twitter [@nickisnoble](https://twitter.com/intent/tweet?text=@nickisnoble)!